-Vault is the finest surviving treasury of goldwork and objets d'art, and the Albertinum reopened in 2010 to display a fine collection of nineteenth- and twentieth-century art.
+Vault is the finest surviving treasury of goldwork and objets d'art, and the Albertinum reopened in 2010 to display a fine collection of 19th- and 20th-century art.

 Itinerary

 Day 1: Dresden.
 Fly in the morning from London Heathrow to Berlin Brandenburg (British Airways) and drive to Dresden.
 Introductory guided walk before dinner.
 First of three nights in Dresden.